appscode/blog/content/post/deploy-highly-available-mongodb-in-gke/index.md

 mongodb.kubedb.com/mongodb-rs created
 ```
 In this yaml,
 * In this yaml we can see in the `spec.version` field specifies the version of MongoDB.
 Here, we are using MongoDB `version 5.0.3`.
-You can list the KubeDB supported versions of MongoDB by running `$ kubectl get mongodbversions` command.
+You can list the KubeDB supported versions of MongoDB by running `kubectl get mongodbversions` command.
 * `spec.replicas` denotes the number of members in `rs0` mongodb replicaset.
 * `spec.storage.storageClassName` is the name of the StorageClass used to provision PVCs.
 * `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be “Halt”, “Delete” and “DoNotTerminate”.
 Learn More about these checkout [Termination Policy](https://kubedb.com/docs/latest/guides/mongodb/concepts/mongodb/#specterminationpolicy) .